Przemoo16/TensorFlow-House-Price-Prediction/README.md

-# Tensorflow Housing Prices Prediction
+# Overview

-Neural network for predicting house prices in Tensorflow.
+Linear regression algorithm for predicting house prices in Tensorflow.
+We train model on "Housing Prices Data Set".
+Algorithm only takes into account the average number of rooms per dwelling and predict house price.

 ## Info about dataset